 To assist you in preparing for the CPT, you may download the following PDF file:

 Students will receive a letter grade on the CPT.
 We will not release percentage grades, and you will not be given access to your exam paper.
 Please consult the table below to interpret your result:

 |Recommendation going forward:|

 |C||MATH 1000 or MATH 1001*|

 If you do not obtain the required mark on the Calculus Placement Test and, consequently, do not receive credit for MATH 1000, you can register for MATH 1000 if you had a score of 75 or more in Math 3200 or 3205.
-If you did not obtain at least 75 in 3200 or 3205, you can qualify for MATH 1000 by scoring more than 75 on the MPT in September.
+If you did not obtain at least 75 in 3200 or 3205 (these courses specifically), you can qualify for MATH 1000 by scoring more than 75 on the MPT in September.

-June results will be emailed to your @mun.ca account 3-4 weeks after the date of the test.
-September and January results will be emailed to your @mun.ca account 1-2 weeks after the test is written.
+June results will be emailed to your @mun.ca account approximately four weeks after the date of the test.
+September results will be emailed to your @mun.ca account 5-7 days after the test is written.
 Note that the CPT will no longer be offered in January.